daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 20. Retrieve the id, title, and smallest box art url for every video

 This is a variation of the problem we solved earlier, where we retrieved the url of the boxart with a width of 150px.
 This time we'll use reduce() instead of filter() to retrieve the smallest box art in the boxarts array

+### 21. Combine videos and bookmarks by index

+Use a for loop to traverse the videos and bookmarks array at the same time.
+For each video and bookmark pair, create a {videoId, bookmarkId} pair and add it to the videoIdAndBookmarkIdPairs array